The 20 Best Beaches Near Orlando for Families

 St. Pete Beach

 St. Pete Beach is approximately two hours from Orlando.
-It is located on the Gulf Coast, which means the water is warmer throughout the year.
-I recommend arriving at this beach near Orlando early in the day, because finding a parking spot can be near impossible later on.
+It is located on the Gulf Coast, so the water is warmer throughout the year.
+I recommend arriving at this beach near Orlando early in the day because finding a parking spot can be nearly impossible later.

 Indian Rocks Beach

 Indian Rocks Beach is near Tampa.
 This accessible beach is three miles long.
 Plenty of restaurants and shops are located near Indian Rocks Beach.
-This means your family can easily find something to eat or do a little shopping when you need a break from the sand and the water.
+This means your family can easily find something to eat or shop when you need a break from the sand and the water.

 Caladesi Island State Park

-There are only a couple undisturbed barrier islands in Florida and Caladesi Island State Park is one of them.
-A two hour drive from Orlando will have you walking along this remote island in no time at all.
-Once you arrive at Honeymoon Island, you simply board the ferry to ride over to the park.
+There are only a couple of undisturbed barrier islands in Florida, and Caladesi Island State Park is one of them.
+A two-hour drive from Orlando will have you walking along this remote island in no time.
+Once you arrive at Honeymoon Island, you board the ferry to ride to the park.

 Clearwater Beach

 Clearwater Beach is another beach on the Gulf side of the state.
-This beach is 108 miles from Orlando.
-Therefore, you should expect a two hour drive to reach this beach near Orlando.
-Clearwater Beach is our families favorite beach near Orlando and one of our favorite beaches in all of Florida!
+This beach is 108 miles from Orlando or about a 2-hour drive.
+Clearwater Beach is our family’s favorite beach near Orlando and one of our favorite beaches in all of Florida!

 One of our favorite beaches in Florida, Clearwater Beach!